yukara-ikemiya/friendly-stable-audio-tools/README.md

 # Requirements

 - PyTorch 2.0 or later for Flash Attention support
-- Development for the repo is done in Python 3.8.10
+- Development for the repo is done in Python 3.8.10 or later

 # Install